 Competitive background: 1966 Varsity letter in Fencing at Duke University, 1974 and 1975 Virginia Division Points Champion, 1976-1979 fenced for Cambridgeshire county in England earning County Colors, C in Sabre and E in Foil and Epee at end of competitive career in 1980.

-Service to fencing: Virginia Division Chair, Amateur Fencers League of America (now USA Fencing) 1973-1975, Mid-Atlantic Section Chair, Amateur Fencers League of America 1975-1976; Treasurer, United States Fencing Coaches Association 2007-2010; Chair of the Club Committee USFCA 2007 to date; 1973-1976 Referee 1 in Epee (National Championship level) and 2 in Foil and Sabre (Sectional Championship level); current Head Examiner for professional examinations for the United States Fencing Coaches Association; current member of the Certification and Accreditation Board of the USFCA.
+Service to fencing: Virginia Division Chair, Amateur Fencers League of America (now USA Fencing) 1973-1975, Mid-Atlantic Section Chair, Amateur Fencers League of America 1975-1976; Treasurer, United States Fencing Coaches Association 2007-2010; Chair of the Club Committee USFCA 2007 to date; 1973-1976 Referee 1 in Epee (National Championship level) and 2 in Foil and Sabre (Sectional Championship level); current Head Examiner for professional examinations for the United States Fencing Coaches Association; past member of the Certification and Accreditation Board of the USFCA.

 Education: Bachelor of Arts, Duke University 1969, Master of Public Administration, University of West Florida 1983, Master of Business Administration in Aviation, Embry Riddle Aeronautical University 1987, Doctor of Philosophy, Capella University 1999.